 - Additional time to complete a program

-- Waivers of Northcentral University policies, including admissions, academics or financial
+- Waivers of University policies, including admissions, academics or financial

 Northcentral University will not grant an accommodation if the accommodation alters the academic standards of the program or would result in undue hardship to the University or threaten the health and safety of the student with a disability or other persons.

 - Timely notification is a requirement of all requests and must be made by the student directly to Disability Services as soon as possible.
-The completed medical documentation must be received by the Disability Services Office and eligible students will receive reasonable accommodations.
+The Disability Services Office must receive the completed medical documentation and eligible students will receive reasonable accommodations.
 Accommodations will not be made retroactively.

 - Accommodated students are expected to make academic progress as measured by successful and timely completion of academic work in accordance with NCU policies.

-- The student is required to maintain contact with his faculty, academic advisor and Disability Services during the period of the academic accommodation.
+- The student is required to maintain contact with his faculty, Academic and Finance Advisor and Disability Services during the period of the academic accommodation.

-- The student must speak with Disability Services Office before each course to ensure the appropriate accommodation is communicated with faculty and Advisors as needed.
+- The student must speak with Disability Services Office before each course to ensure the appropriate accommodation is communicated with faculty Academic and Finance Advisors as needed.

 - The student must abide by all University policies while accommodated, regardless of impairment.
 This includes admissions, attendance and financial responsibilities.